Heber J. Grant: Business activities

 After working as a bookkeeper in the insurance business in 1877, Grant became an assistant cashier with Zion's Savings Bank and afterwards opened an insurance business with Nephi Clayton.
-Later, Grant became a partner with D. W. Jennings.
+Later, Grant became a partner with Benjamin W. E. Jennens.
 He later founded an additional insurance agency in Ogden and, for a time, owned the Ogden Vinegar Works.

 In the late 1890s, Grant served as the business manager for the newly-formed official LDS magazine, the Improvement Era.
 Grant's insurance company advertised in the publication.

 Grant continued to be involved in business activities after his call as an apostle.
 He founded many new businesses, including a bank.
 He was a founder of the Utah Sugar Company and the main founder of the Salt Lake Theatre.

 Grant lost a large amount of money in the Panic of 1893 and never recovered from its adverse financial effects.
-He was also the main person to negotiate new financing to the LDS Church in New York at the time.
-His efforts kept the church going until Lorenzo Snow's late-1890s call for tithing placed the church in a better financial situation.
+He was the main person to negotiate new financing to the LDS Church in New York at the time; his efforts kept the church going until Lorenzo Snow's late-1890s call for tithing placed the church in a better financial situation.
+He was also instrumental in helping to prevent the concurrent 1893 banking crisis from overwhelming Utah's financial institutions.